Oklahoma State Cowgirls equestrian: History

 Oklahoma State equestrian debuted in 1999, led by Larry Sanchez, who moved to Stillwater from New Mexico State to launch the program.
 The Cowgirls found success quickly, winning the 2000 IHSA Western National Championship, the program's first individual national title.
 Oklahoma State would continue to win individual national titles, claiming three more Varsity Western National Championships in 2003, 2004 and 2006.
-The Cowgirls would win their first Big 12 title at the inaugural conference tournament in 2009, their first of 11 total conference championships.
+The Cowgirls would win their first Big 12 title at the inaugural conference tournament in 2009, their first of 12 total conference championships.
 Oklahoma State would claim their fifth individual national title in 2013, winning the NCEA Western National Championship over Kansas State.

 Oklahoma State would continue to dominate the rest of the conference, winning more Big 12 conference titles than any other program, but were unable to capture the program's first overall NCEA National Championship until 2022.
 The Cowgirls would have their best season in program history, going 15–2 en route to winning another Big 12 title and receiving the #1 seed at the NCEA Championship in Ocala.
 After grabbing two wins to move into the finals, Oklahoma State defeated Texas A&M to win the first overall NCEA National Championship in program history.
-In 2025, the Cowgirls won the Big 12 title for a conference-record fifth consecutive year.
+In 2026, the Cowgirls won the Big 12 title for a conference-record sixth consecutive year.